1648

 Sunderland was the man who, in some ways, started it all.

-He was the headmaster of Penistone Grammar School between 1836 and 1855.
-During which time he introduced many boarders and day students to the game of football that he initially learnt at Cambridge.
+He was the Headteacher of Penistone Grammar School between 1836 and 1855, during which time he introduced many boarders and day students to the game of football that he had initially learnt at Cambridge.

-The son of a greengrocer born in Wakefield in 1805, Samuel was a poor boy’s scholarship to study at Clare Hall, Cambridge.
-He went in 1825 for a nine-year study programme but returned upon returning four years later at the call of his former headmaster, Rev Martin Naylor.
+The son of a greengrocer born in Wakefield in 1806, Samuel won a scholarship to study at at Clare Hall, Cambridge.
+He went in 1825 , for a nine-year study programme but returned up north four years later at the call of his former Headteacher, Rev Martin Naylor.

-As well as being headmaster in Green Elizabeth Grammar School in Kirkgate, Rev Naylor was also the rector of Penistone.
-He was intrigued to bring his new best-known tutor and knew that Penistone deserved a full-time rector.
+As well as being Headteache of Queen Elizabeth Grammar School in Kirkgate, Naylor was also the rector of Penistone.
+However, he struggled to keep his free time between the two roles and knew that Penistone deserved a full-time rector.

 Samuel was his first port of call.
-He was ordained at Durham in 1829 and became curate at Penistone.
-The sport-loving minister was instantly popular with parishioners.
+He was ordained at Durham in 1829 and became Curate at Penistone.
+The sport-loving minister swiftly popular with parishioners.

-Seven years after moving to Penistone, Samuel was appointed head of Penistone Grammar School.
-He was responsible for a small number of scholars and would occupy them by introducing them to the football he experienced at Cambridge.
+Seven years later after moving to Penistone, Samuel was appointed Headteacher of Penistone Grammar School.
+He was responsible for a small number of boarders and would occupy them by introducing them to the football he experienced at Cambridge.

-Football in Penistone was impacted by the surrounding environment of the grammar school.
-Kickabouts were played on the sloping Fair Fields.
-Its rough grass cut with scythes caused the ball to bobble and bounce.
+Football in Penistone was impacted by the surrounding environment at the grammar school.
+Kickabouts were played on the sloping Fairfields, its rough grass cut with scythes causing the ball to bobble and bounce.
 Players knew they were better to dribble the ball with minimal handling.

 The fields sloped down towards the River Don, with cottages and outhouses easily damaged by wayward balls.
-This led to Sunderland insisting that the ball was kicked high to remain airborne to avoid any breakages or the chance of the ball ending up in the Don.
+This led to Sunderland insisting that the boys kicked below a certain height to avoid any breakages or the chance of the ball ending up in the Don.

 When boarders returned to their respective villages, they took Sunderland’s football with them.
-This included agreed rules, time limits and number of players which became embedded in Yorkshire football during the 1840s and ’50s.
+This included agreed rules, time limits and numbers of players which became the norm in Yorkshire football during the 1840s and ’50s.

 Two of the boys influenced by Sunderland were day students John Charles Shaw and John Marsh.
-Though 17 years apart in school age, they both took football very learned at Penistone and would later have a huge impact on the future of football.
+Though 12 years apart in school age, they both took the football they learned at Penistone and went on to have a huge impact on the game’s future.

-Sunderland eventually became the vicar at Penistone in 1841 and remained in his dual role until his tragic death in 1855 aged 48.
-While returning from a Sunday School visit to Chatsworth, the damage he was travelling in overturned outside the Peacock Inn at Rowsley.
-Rev Sunderland fell from the top of the carriage and died from head injuries.
-He is buried at St John the Baptist Church in Penistone and three large memorials stand in the churchyard in his parishioners at the time.
+Sunderland eventually became the Vicar at Penistone in 1841 and remained in his dual role until his tragic death in 1855 aged 48.
+While returning from a Sunday School visit to Chatsworth, the carriage he was travelling in overturned outside the Peacock Inn at Rowsley.
+He died from his injuries and is buried at St John the Baptist Church in Penistone and there is a memorial tablet in the chancel paid for by parishioners at the time.

 John Charles Shaw